Privacy Notice

 The data subjects.

-Personal data may only be processed by the Data Controller’s employees whose job duties include participation in recruitment and in related HR and educational processes, or who have the right to make decisions or suggestions in relation to the recruitment process.
+Personal data may only be processed by the Data Controller’s employees whose job duties include participation in recruitment and in related HR and educational processes, who have the right to make decisions or suggestions in relation to the recruitment process, and those involved in the design, optimization and quality control of related business processes.
 If the Data Controller uses the assistance of external partners in the recruitment process, it will provide detailed information about this during the recruitment procedure.

 The Data Controller will delete the recording no later than 6 months after the end of the interview.
 If a call is listened back and analysed, and the purpose of the processing has been achieved, the Data Controller will delete it, so it is possible that a recording may have been deleted before the 6 months have expired.